EgeORENCIK01/Electrical-Power-Energy-and-Resistance-Calculator-With-GUI/README.md

 # Electrical-Power-Energy-and-Resistance-Calculator-With-GUI
-A simple GUI-based power,energy and resistance calculator developed using Python and Tkinter.
+A simple GUI-based power, energy and resistance calculator developed using Python and Tkinter.

 ## Features
 - Power calculation (P = V * I)